 This explains why there is such a variety of cuisines around the world: they all obey different cultural identities.
 Language and food are such key elements of a culture that often they become interconnected; every language has a range of idioms related to food!

 Food idioms point out a very particular aspect of each food, often making them humouristic.
 Here are a few examples from English:

-- Icing on the cake describes something that makes a situation even better – because what is better than a layer of thick sugar on a cake?
+- ‘Icing on the cake‘ describes something that makes a situation even better – because what is better than a layer of thick sugar on a cake?

-- As cool as a cucumber means being calm – because cucumbers are rarely energetic and more often than not are placed in the fridge.
+- ‘As cool as a cucumber‘ means being calm – because cucumbers are rarely considered as energy providing vegetables and more often than not are placed in the fridge.

-- Avoir du pain sur la planche (to have bread on the plate) means to have many things to do.
+- ‘Avoir du pain sur la planche’ (to have bread on the plate) means to have many things to do.

-- En faire un fromage (to do a cheese of it) means to exaggerate a situation
+- ‘En faire un fromage’ (to do a cheese of it) means to exaggerate a situation.

-- Importar un pepino (to mind a cucumber to someone): not to worry about something at all
+- ‘Importar un pepino’ (to mind a cucumber to someone) means not to care at all.

-- Tener un cacao mental (to have a cocoa mind): To be confused
+- ‘Tener un cacao mental’ (to have a cocoa mind) means to be extremely confused.

-- Thali ka baingan (An eggplant on a plate) describes a person that cannot be trusted
+- ‘Thali ka baingan‘ (an eggplant on a plate) describes a person that cannot be trusted.

-Next time you munch on something, have a quick think about how it is used in your language, you might be surprised how much you employ the word without realizing.
+Next time you munch on something, have a quick think about how it is used in your language, you might be surprised by how much you employ the word without realizing.